Graphegon/CoinBLAS/README.md

 CoinBLAS is as a framework for analyzing and solving graph problems over the bitcoin hypergraph.

+CoinBLAS uses Google BigQuery to load blockchain data.
 If you have enough RAM, Google BigQuery budget, cores and time you can load all of bitcoin history into in-memory graphs and do full-graph, full-flow analysis using simple, high level algebraic syntax.
+This can be expensive so make sure you know what you're getting into if you decide to run CoinBLAS locally.

-Or, you can [contact Graphegon](https://graphegon.com/) for a demo of their fully hosted multi-currency CoinBLAS system including Jupyter Notebook integration and many, many pre-configured Python data science goodies.
+Or, you can [contact Graphegon](https://graphegon.com/) for a demo of a fully hosted multi-currency CoinBLAS system including a REST API, Jupyter Notebook integration and many, many pre-configured Python data science goodies.

 # The Entire Blockchain fits in RAM